 In addition to registering with the university as such via the International Office/Auslandsamt, students wishing to take English language, linguistics or literature courses must register for individual courses as follows:

-- After your Learning Agreement has been signed by Dr Arendholz and you have agreed with her on courses which are potentially relevant and suitable for you, please contact each of your teachers individually and ask for a place in their course.
+- After your Learning Agreement has been signed by Dr. Kelnberger and you have agreed with him on courses which are potentially relevant and suitable for you, please contact each of your teachers individually and ask for a place in their course.

 - ERASMUS students who have not yet finished their paperwork at the time of registration for the classes: There is no need to panic.
 There are a number of places reserved especially for ERASMUS students.
 Please do contact the lecturers directly.

 - Students from countries with a different semester system should clarify in advance potential attendance problems resulting from incompatible term dates.

 - If you have questions, you are welcome to contact the ERASMUS coordinator Dr. Christian Kelnberger via email@example.com

 Please note: There is a special section "Erasmus students" in the Englische Philologie section of the Vorlesungsverzeichnis.
 We do NOT offer classes specially designed for Erasmus students; the classes listed here are all of those classes from our regular course catalogue which are open to Erasmus students.

 The list also provides short descriptons of each class ("Kommentar").

 You will be credited the number of ECTS points given in brackets if you fulfil ALL the requirements set by the lecturer.